Academic Services has developed the following PDFs to assist students:

 Yes, SRU is continuing to support our students in many ways in light of the financial challenges students are facing.
 There are several ways that we are providing specific financial support for our students this semester.

-The Student Exchange Visitor Program issued new guidance that directly impacts new international students taking online classes.
-SEVP also released a statement permitting returning international students to take a fully online course load for the fall 2020 semester even if they are not in the U.S. As this situation continues to develop, please contact the Office for Global Engagement with any questions by calling 724.738.2057.
+The Student Exchange Visitor Program (SEVP) issued new guidance for Fall 2020 and Spring 2021 that directly impacts new international students taking online classes.
+SEVP also released a statement permitting returning international students to take a fully online course load at this time even if they are not in the U.S. As this situation continues to develop, please contact the Office for Global Engagement with any questions by calling 724.738.2057.

 Yes.
 Contact the Office for Global Engagement with any changes to your address within 10 business days of the change by calling 724.738.2057.

-Campus events may occur in both virtual and in-person formats, and must follow the appropriate SRU event guidelines.
-To plan an in-person event, hosts must follow the SRU Guidelines for In-Person Events during COVID-19.
-Virtual events should follow the SRU Virtual Events Scheduling Guidelines.
+Campus events will occur in both virtual and in-person formats.
 More information for all events, both virtual and in-person, can be found on CORE.

 Slippery Rock Student Government Association Happy Bus service will be available, but with reduced hours.
 Maximum capacity of each bus has been reduced to increase physical distancing and masks are required when riding.
 Please visit the SRSGA website for up-to-date changes and announcements.